EmirhanYolcu17/Ball-Hoop-Control/README.md

 # Ball and Hoop Position Control System

 This repository documents our **EE407 Process Control** project, where we implemented and experimentally analyzed a classic **Ball and Hoop position control system**.
-The setup was originally designed as a laboratory experiment to study nonlinear dynamics, system identification, and controller tuning, but our implementation extended it into a complete closed-loop project integrating software, hardware, and experimental analysis.
+The project was originally conducted as a term project for EE407.
+However, instead of preparing a conventional project report, we were asked to design and document it in the form of a laboratory experiment.
+Therefore, the final report and setup were structured as an experimental framework, while still reflecting the full scope of the original project’s modeling, implementation, and control design work.

 ---